Tigerofthebay/Ghostboyguitar/README.md

 and soap is useless in all this because he could not keep me out of anything if his life depended on it and before you say "dont involve him" he involved himself

-you constantly water down what others went through no matter which side experienced it
+you constantly water down what others went through no matter which side experienced it.

 you will always name one person the villain and minimize their mental health and trauma